devonfw-tutorials/tutorial-compiler/documentation/Structure.md

                     |--[playbook-name]

-You can find the generated katacoda tutorial inside "./tutorial-compiler/build/output/katacoda/[playbook-name]" You can copy the whole folder to add it to you katacoda repository.
+You can find the generated katacoda tutorial inside "./tutorial-compiler/build/output/katacoda/[playbook-name]" You can copy the whole folder and add it to your katacoda repository.

 # File system inside the runners